Scrapbooking

 Photo-safe Adhesive: Adhesive designed for use with photos, as it does not damage the photos over a period of time.

-Adhesive Photo Squares: Small photo Squares ready to use to mount your photos with.
+Adhesive Photo Squares: Small photo squares ready to use to mount your photos with.

 Adhesive Tape Runner: Tiny strips of double sided tape in a dispenser.